spikedoanz/spikedoanz.github.io/content/from-bits-to-intelligence.md

 cuda kernels running on nvidia gpus written in an hdl

-this totals up to about 50 million lines of code, give and take a couple million[^3]
+this totals up to about 50 million loc, give and take a couple million[^3]

 while this gets you performance and reliability, it's not exactly educational. understanding this fully would be impossible